AlexandreChenu/DCIL_XPAG/README.md

 2. Create virtual environment dcil_env from environment.ylm,

-If your want to use Mujoco environments:
+If you want to use Mujoco environments (Fetch + Humanoid locomotion & standup):
 ```sh
 cd DCIL_XPAG
 conda env create --name dcil_env --file environment.yml
 ```
+If you want to use Cassie envionments check this [Repo](https://github.com/perrin-isir/gym-cassie-run) for installation.

 If you want to use PyBullet environments: